-7.35 A Strategic Flood Risk Assessment (SFRA) has been produced for the whole District with a Stage 2 SFRA carried out for those parts of the City Centre that benefit from flood defences in order to provide some indicative breach modelling of the flood defences.
+- 7.36 A Strategic Flood Risk Assessment (SFRA) has been produced for the whole District with a Stage 2 SFRA carried out for those parts of the City Centre that benefit from flood defences in order to provide some indicative breach modelling of the flood defences.
 The City Council will discourage more vulnerable development proposals in areas of close proximity to flood defences, where the risks would be highest during a breach or overtopping flood event.
 The SFRA should be used during the preparation of FRAs in order to assess the risk of flooding to a site from all sources.
 There are restrictions on development in close proximity to existing flood defences under the Environment Agency's Flood Defence Byelaws.
-There is a requirement to obtain consent from the Environment Agency for development within eight metres of the foot of any artificial river embankment serving as a flood protection barrier or, if there is no embankment, within eight metres of the top of the bank or wall which confines the river.
+There is a requirement to obtain consent from the Environment Agency for development within eight metres of the foot of any artificial river embankment serving as a flood protection barrier or, if there is no - embankment, within eight metres of the top of the bank or wall which confines the river.
 Additionally, when development takes place on land adjoining a main river or ordinary watercourse it has become common practice for planning authorities to require the developer to leave a strip of land, at least 5-8m wide, free from development along one or both sides of a watercourse, in order to provide access for future maintenance and space for the watercourse in flood.
 The Environment Agency is responsible for providing Flood Defence Consent for works in or near main rivers.
-Similarly, Cumbria County Council as Lead Local Flood Authority (LLFA) is responsible for providing Ordinary Watercourse Flood Defence Consent for works in or near ordinary designated watercourses.
+Similarly, Cumbria County Council as Lead Local Flood Authority (LLFA) is responsible for providing Ordinary Watercourse Flood Defence Consent for works in or near ordinary designated watercourses. - 7.37 With regards to coastal areas, the Marine Management Organisation is responsible for issuing marine licenses under the Marine and Costal Access Act

-7.36 With regards to coastal areas, the Marine Management Organisation is responsible for issuing marine licenses under the Marine and Costal Access Act 2009.
+- 2009.
 A marine licence may be required for activities involving a deposit or removal of a substance or object below the mean high water springs mark or in any tidal river to the extent of the tidal influence.
-Any works may also require consideration under The Marine Works (Environmental Impact Assessment) Regulations 2007 (as amended), therefore early consultation with the Marine Management Organisation is advised.
-Surface water should be managed at the source, not transferred and discharged in the following order of priority:
+Any works may also require consideration under The Marine Works (Environmental Impact Assessment) Regulations 2007 (as amended), therefore early consultation with the Marine Management Organisation is advised. - 7.38 When considering potential flood risk associated with development, the Environment Agency's flood maps should be consulted to ensure that the most current information has been taken into account.